 Tibbetts Mountain offers a variety of outings— from easy to adventurous walks and technically easy but physically vigorous mountain bike rides.
 The access from the Wenatchee Valley is short and the views over our foothills are spectacular–especially in spring and fall.
 Many believe the wildflowers along the road leading to the top are every bit as good as the Sauer Mountain hike (a regional favorite for flowers) and the birding along both routes described below is excellent.
-The adventure route we describe up Tibbetts would also be an adventurous and fun snowshoe route in winter.
-Much of Tibbetts Mountain burned in 2005 during the Fischer Creek Fire and, for a number of years, the adventure route was very sandy and had a lot of deadfall blocking the trail.
-By 2012 when we updated this route description, hikers, hunters, and especially mountain bikers had cut through most of the obstacles blocking the way and had returned the ridge route down to Hay Canyon into a steep and loose trail that is an interesting route even though it would not be a sustainable trail if it receives more than light use.
-Note: We were notified in 2013 that the Adventure Route now has signage at the bottom (placed by the Forest Service) stating this route is for foot travel only and is closed to mountain biking and motorcycles.
+Much of Tibbetts Mountain burned in 2005 during the Fischer Creek Fire and, for a number of years, the ridge routes shown on our map were very sandy and littered with burnt deadfall.
+Over the years new growth and hikers with saws have improved those routes.

 Length: 6 to 14.5 miles (roundtrip) depending on route followed.

 Elevation: Gain of 1,800 to 2,700 vertical feet depending on route.

 Skill.
 The dirt road to the top is technically easy for both hiking and mountain biking (1+ rating).

 Fitness.
 Dirt Road Route: 2 (intermediate rating) — the pitch is quite steep and sustained.

 Map: View our topo map below for more information (8.5”x11” paper in portrait mode).